What is Educational Psychology?

 The child develops the ability to use symbols to represent objects in the real world.

-Their thinking is self-centered or egocentric.
+Their thinking is self-centred or egocentric.

 The child has the "new" skill of language, and this ability to use words allows development in a way that was not previously possible.
 Language allows the child to learn that an object can represent something that it is not (pretend games can become more feasible).
 At a latter part of this stage, conversation skills will develop rapidly.